crucifix illustration

 Institutionalised, organised religion is messed up, big time.
 You only need to pick up a newspaper or watch the news, and you will quickly realise how messed up it really is.

-But Jesus came to make it possible for us to experience a relationship with the living God on the basis of His grace and His grace alone, and there’s a big difference between organised religion and a grace-fuelled relationship with the Divine.
+But Jesus came to make it possible for us to experience a relationship with the living God based on His grace and His grace alone, and there’s a big difference between organized religion and a grace-fuelled relationship with the Divine.

 In South Africa, there is a holiday resort called Sun City and in the vast complex is a huge water theme park called the Valley of the Waves.
-The Valley of the Waves has a giant wave pool that pushes out waves every 60 seconds, like clockwork.
+Like clockwork, the Valley of the Waves has a giant wave pool that pushes out waves every 60 seconds.
 It’s nice, but it’s not quite like the reality of swimming in the ocean.
 The sand isn’t real beach sand, and the water isn’t seawater.
-The waves are always the same size, and they roll out with mind-numbing predictability.
+The waves are always the same size and roll out with mind-numbing predictability.

 In a lot of ways, religion is like a “wave pool” – It’s man-made, artificial, predictable and inevitably somewhat disappointing.

 A relationship with Jesus is like swimming in the ocean.
 No two days are alike.
-Some days it’s flat and calm, other days, it’s wild and tempestuous.
+Some days are flat and calm, and other days are wild and tempestuous.
 There’s an unpredictability to it, but it feels natural and real.

 God calls us to dive into the ocean, not waddle into the wave pool.